JoshOrndorff/LearnRholangByExample/11-PatternMatching/index.md

 [matching.rho](matching.rho)

 In this code any massage `x` that is received on the `patternMatcher` channel represents a quoted process.
 We compare that process (unquoted) to several patterns below and report back what pattern matches.
 The underscore is just a fill-in-the-blank and matches any pattern at all.
-You'll often see a single underscore as the final pattern in a `match` construct to ensure that there is a default case if nothing else matches.
+It is called a "wildcard", and you'll often see it as the final pattern in a `match` construct to ensure that there is a default case if nothing else matches.

 <!--![Receives that use pattern matching are much pickier than the ones we have used before.](lookingForMessagesPatternMatching.png)-->